muppet9010/Factorio-Stasis-Mine/README.md

 # Factorio-Stasis-Mine
-Adds a landmine that when triggered takes everything near by in to a temporary stasis, with them becoming frozen and immune from damage.
+Adds weapons that when triggered takes everything near by in to a temporary stasis, with them becoming frozen and immune from damage.
 Discovered as a by product of Effect Transmission (beacon) research gone wrong.
+Weapon options include land mine, rocket and grenade.

 ![Stasis Land Mine Example](https://media.giphy.com/media/feaLga7G7lBaGcluQt/giphy.gif)